Description

 Tried: Assume [ebp+8] is the second argument and [ebp+12] is the first argument, reversing the parameter order.

-x86 cdecl calling convention pushes arguments right-to-left, so the first argument lands closest to the return address at [ebp+8] and the second at [ebp+12].
-Swapping them gives a wrong initial accumulator and counter, causing the loop to run a different number of iterations and produce an incorrect return value.
+x86 cdecl pushes arguments right to left, so the first sits at [ebp+8] and the second at [ebp+12].
+Swap them and the accumulator and counter start wrong, the loop runs a different number of times, and the return value is wrong.

 Tried: Use objdump or ndisasm to disassemble test.S directly instead of reading it as source.

-test.S is a raw AT&T or Intel syntax source file, not an object file or binary.
-Running objdump -d on it or piping it to ndisasm treats the ASCII text bytes as machine code and produces nonsense output.
-The correct approach is to read it with cat or a text editor since it is already human-readable assembly source.
+test.S is assembly source text, not an object file or a binary.
+Run objdump -d or ndisasm on it and the tool reads the ASCII characters as machine code and prints nonsense.
+Just open it with cat or an editor: it is already readable.

 Learn more